- National Criminal Record Check

 Starting at the beginning of my high school career, I would give saxophone lessons to middle school and elementary school students.
 As time went on, I received other students from different ages.

 Most recently, I was given the opportunity to teach for a week at the prestigious Idyllwild Arts Summer Jazz Program, which is the largest Summer Jazz Camp in the United States.
-I also have previously worked as a saxophone coach at William Workman High School.
+I also have previously worked as a saxophone coach at William Workman High School and Upland High School.